-The solicitor cannot deduct the premium from your compensation unless the terms of the No Win No Fee agreement, specifically provide for this.
+The solicitor cannot deduct the premium from your compensation unless the terms of the No Win No Fee agreement specifically provide for this.
 These premiums can amount to hundreds of pounds.

 whether, in the event of you winning the case, a separate charge for this will be taken from your compensation.

-After all, a solicitor who takes on a No Win No Fee case will only get paid if they win the case for you.
-In the meantime, they will have paid, up front, fees for experts’ reports, police reports, medical records, and court fees.
-They will not do this (on a regular basis anyway) unless they think your case will be successful.
+Remember that a solicitor who takes on a No Win No Fee case will only get paid if they win the case for you.
+In the meantime, they will have paid upfront fees for experts’ reports, police reports, medical records, and court fees.
+They will not do this unless they think your case will be successful.

-As long as the CFA agreement says that if you lose your case, you have nothing to pay, then you have nothing to fear.
+As long as the CFA agreement contains a provision that if you lose your case, you have no legal costs to pay, you will have no financial risk.

 Why won’t I get 100% of my compensation?

-You will probably remember seeing the adverts on TV, promising that:
+You will probably remember seeing the adverts on TV promising that:

 “You’ll receive 100% of your compensation if you use X solicitors.”